World On Fire: UN Seeks $47 Bn For Aid In 2025 - UrduPoint

 'World On Fire': UN Seeks $47 Bn For Aid In 2025

-Geneva, (APP - UrduPoint / Pakistan Point News - 4th Dec, 2024) The UN appealed Wednesday for more than $47 billion to deliver vital aid next year, warning surging conflicts and the climate crisis will leave hundreds of millions of people in need.
+Geneva, (APP - UrduPoint / Pakistan Point News - 4th Dec, 2024) The UN on Wednesday appealed for more than $47 billion to deliver vital aid next year in a world ravaged by surging conflicts and the climate crisis, but warned many in need would not be reached.

 "The world is on fire," the United Nations' new humanitarian chief Tom Fletcher told reporters in Geneva, acknowledging he was looking ahead to 2025 with "dread".